Doctor Who series 4: Guest stars

 Recurring guest stars for the series included Bernard Cribbins and Jacqueline King as Donna's grandfather Wilfred Mott and mother Sylvia Noble.
 Penelope Wilton returned as shamed former prime minister Harriet Jones in "The Stolen Earth", her first appearance since "The Christmas Invasion".
 Noel Clarke and Camille Coduri reprised their roles as Mickey Smith and Jackie Tyler in "Journey's End".
 Adjoa Andoh returned as Martha Jones' mother Francine in the finale.
 Eve Myles, Gareth David-Lloyd and Tommy Knight also starred in the finale in their respective roles of Gwen Cooper, Ianto Jones and Luke Smith from spin-off series Torchwood and The Sarah Jane Adventures.
 This marked their first appearances in Doctor Who itself, although Eve Myles had previously featured in "The Unquiet Dead" as a direct ancestor of Gwen called Gwyneth.

 The fourth series featured a large number of high-profile stars such as Kylie Minogue (Astrid Peth in "Voyage of the Damned"), Alex Kingston and Steve Pemberton (River Song and Strackman Lux respectively in "Silence in the Library" / "Forest of the Dead"), Sarah Lancashire (Miss Foster in "Partners in Crime"), and Phil Davis and Peter Capaldi (Lucius and Caecillus respectively in "The Fires of Pompeii").
-Other guest stars included Sasha Behar, Tim McInnerny, Colin Morgan, Christopher Ryan, Georgia Moffett (daughter of Fifth Doctor actor Peter Davison and later wife of David Tennant), Nigel Terry, Felicity Kendal, Fenella Woolgar, Felicity Jones, Tom Goodman-Hill, Colin Salmon, Lesley Sharp, Lindsey Coulson, David Troughton (son of Second Doctor actor Patrick Troughton), and Chipo Chung (who had previously portrayed Chantho in "Utopia").
+Other guest stars included Sasha Behar, Tracey Childs, Karen Gillan, Phil Cornwell, Tim McInnerny,Adrian Rawlins, Ayesha Dharker, Christopher Ryan, Georgia Moffett (daughter of Fifth Doctor actor Peter Davison and later wife of David Tennant), Nigel Terry, Felicity Kendal, Fenella Woolgar, Felicity Jones, Tom Goodman-Hill, Christopher Benjamin (who had previously portrayed Henry Gordon Jago in "The Talons of Weng-Chiang"), Colin Salmon, Harry Peacock, Talulah Riley, O-T Fagbenle, Lesley Sharp, Colin Morgan, Lindsey Coulson, David Troughton (son of Second Doctor actor Patrick Troughton), Noma Dumezweni, and Chipo Chung (who had previously portrayed Chantho in "Utopia").
 Evolutionary biologist Richard Dawkins and Paul O'Grady made cameo appearances as themselves in "The Stolen Earth".